phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/memory_debugging.rst

   bad seems to show on surface, valgrind is the tool to point hidden flaws ready to blow at your face once or later.
 Use it, even if you think everything seems all right about your code: you could get surprised.

+.. warning:: You **must** use valgrind (or any memory debugger) on your program.
+It is impossible to feel 100%
+             confident in every strong C program, not to debug memory.
+Memory bugs lead to harmful security issues and program crashes, often randomly, depending on many parameters.

 Memory leak detection example
 *****************************